-7 Increase percentage of Disabled staff satisfaction rate.
+T T 7 Increase percentage of Disabled staff satisfaction rate.
 To ensure staff feel that their work and contributions are valued.
-Invite Board Champion on to the Staff Network.
-Completed October 2022 Staff Network EDI Lead Inclusive leadership is key in recognising and valuing the contribution that Disabled people can make.
-2. Arrange a series of focus groups to listen to staff who do not feel satisfied with the extent to which the organisation values their work.
+2. Invite Board Champion on to the Staff Network.
+Completed Arrange a series of focus groups to listen to staff who do not feel satisfied with the extent to which the organisation values their work.
 These will be structured to ensure lived experience informs actions as appropriate.
-December 2023 Staff Network Insight into lived experience of Disabled staff.
+October 2022 December 2023 Staff Network EDI Lead Staff Network Inclusive leadership is key in recognising and valuing the contribution that Disabled people can make.
+Insight into lived experience of Disabled staff.
 8 Increase percentage of Disabled staff that feel that their request/s for reasonable adjustments have been adequately managed.
-Ensure disabled staff are given the opportunity to discuss what they need and Engage with the Staff Network when reviewing the Managing Attendance & Promoting Health and Wellbeing Policy regarding reasonable adjustments.
-July 2023 Director of W&OD HR Lead Staff Network To ensure that any decisions that impact people with a disability or long-term health condition involve them in the decision-making process. the support to receive reasonable adjustments in order for them to carry out their work.
-Promote reasonable adjustment resources that are available and encourage conversations between the line manager and member of staff where a disability or long-term health condition might impact upon their work.
-October 2022 HR Lead To improve awareness and understanding of disabilities and long-term health conditions.
+Ensure disabled staff are given the opportunity to discuss what they need and the support to receive reasonable adjustments in order for them to carry out 2.
+Engage with the Staff Network when reviewing the Managing Attendance & Promoting Health and Wellbeing Policy regarding reasonable adjustments.
+Promote reasonable adjustment resources that are available and encourage conversations between the July 2023 October 2022 Director of W&OD HR Lead Staff Network To ensure that any decisions that impact people with a disability or long-term health condition involve them in the decision-making process.
+To improve awareness and understanding of disabilities their work. line manager and member of staff where a disability or long-term health condition might impact upon their work. and long-term health conditions.
 Compliance with the Equality Act 2010.
 9 Continue to promote the Staff Network and the WDES and ensure the voices of our staff with disabilities and long-term health conditions are heard.
 Actively promote the Staff Network and report on their work to the Trust's Senior Management Team.
 Learn and share good practice through the NHS Employers Diversity and Inclusion Partners Programme.
-Jan/Apr/Jul 2023 Jan/Apr/Jul 2023 Staff Network EDI Lead BME Staff Network Co- Chair Non-Executive Directors Create a culture and environment where Disabled staff feel able to speak up and have a voice Opportunity to report into the organisation's governance structure.
+Jan/Apr/Jul 2023 Jan/Apr/Jul 2023 Staff Network EDI Lead EDI Lead BME Staff Network Co- Chair Non-Executive Directors Create a culture and environment where Disabled staff feel able to speak up and have a voice Opportunity to report into the organisation's governance structure.
 10 Reduce the gap between Board representation and overall representation of Disabled staff in the workforce.
 Increase diversity of Board.
-Ensure the process for appointment of Executive and Non-Executive Directors encourages diverse applicants, including those who identify as Disabled.
-As a demonstration of Trust commitment to 'Nothing about us without us' and inclusion, include reciprocal mentoring programme for Disabled staff network members to have mentoring relationship with Board members.
-July 2023 July 2023 Director of W&OD Recruitment Lead Director of W&OD Board Champion Staff Network To demonstrate visible leadership in this area at senior levels.
+2. Ensure the process for appointment of Executive and Non-Executive Directors encourages diverse applicants, including those who identify as Disabled.
+As a demonstration of Trust commitment to 'Nothing about us without us' and inclusion, include reciprocal mentoring programme for Disabled staff network members to have mentoring relationship with Board July 2023 July 2023 Director of W&OD Recruitment Lead Director of W&OD Board Champion Staff Network To demonstrate visible leadership in this area at senior levels.
 Importance of leadership role models.
-From hearing insights and lived experiences, Board
+From hearing insights and members will be better informed in making decisions that benefit all staff and patients All Metrics To close the gaps between the workp and career experiences of Disabled a non-disabled staff.
+Oct 2022/ Jan/Apr/Jul 2023 Oct 2022 - July 2023 On-going January 2023 Oct 2022 - July 2023 Oct 2022 - July 2023 Oct 2022 - July 2023 Improve the experience of Disabled staff.
+Improve the culture of the organisation.
+Compliance with: Public Sector Equality Duty, - Equality Act 2010.
+NHS Standard Contract.
+NHS Long Term Plan.
+NHS People Plan, Value in listening to the lived experience of staff to drive change.
+Raise awareness of WDES and the importance of regular monitoring to track improvements.